MutualFormer: Multi-Modality Representation Learning via Cross-Diffusion Attention: Introduction

-To sum up, the main contributions of this paper can be summarized as follows: \begin{itemize} \item We revisit the Transformer based multi-modality fusion module and propose a novel MutualFormer for multi-modality data representation.
-MutualFormer is a general module and can be applied in many multi-modality learning tasks.
+To sum up, the main contributions of this paper are summarized as follows: \begin{itemize} \item We revisit the Transformer based multi-modality learning algorithms and propose a novel general MutualFormer for multi-modality data representation.
+MutualFormer provides a general scheme and can be applied in many multi-modality learning tasks.

-\item We propose a novel Cross-diffusion Attention (CDA) scheme for multiple modality information fusion.
-Comparing with traditional cross-attention models, the proposed CDA is more reliable and flexible in modeling the dependence of different modalities and also be implemented more efficiently.
+\item We propose a novel Cross-Diffusion Attention (CDA) scheme for multi-modality information propagation.
+Compared with traditional cross-attention models, the proposed CDA is more reliable and flexible in modeling the dependence of different modalities.

-\item We successfully integrate the MutualFormer into the RGB-D SOD framework.
-Compared with 16 SOTA models, the proposed architecture achieves competitive results on six common public datasets, which demonstrates the effectiveness and superiority of our method.
+\item As the application, we integrate the MutualFormer into both RGB-D SOD and multi-modality object ReID tasks.
+Compared with many related models, the proposed MutualFormer-based architectures achieve competitive results on several public datasets.

 \end{itemize}